PTHS Principal Tells City Council to Keep Police in Her School

 Nole had agreed as part of his conciliatory efforts to participate in the KPTZ radio program, “The Reckoning,” that was broadcast a few weeks later.
 We wrote about that travesty in “Reckoning with the Reckoning.”
 Nole endured Jones throwing at him wild, unsupported accusations such as Nole permitting White supremacy and vigilante groups to operate in the county, five Black men being lynched, and Nole imprisoning 30% of Jefferson County’s Black residents.
 Nole handled the attacks with his usual courteous aplomb.
 Anyone who has interacted with him knows he is a patient, kind man.
 He was being humiliated, but he did not respond in kind, a code of conduct his own deputies have demonstrated to the people of this county over the years.

 Nole could have, but did not object to being beseiged by a man who was arrested in March for trying to break into an occupied home in Port Townsend, and has had frequent problems resulting from substance abuse that have led to police involvement.
 We wrote about those incidents in our August 25 report, “Black Lives Matter Leaders Generated Police Calls for Help, Investigations and Arrests.”
 That report was limited to incidents within the boundaries of Port Townsend.
-Cameron Jones is the individual in that report who was arrested for attempted burglary, who did not understand it was wrong to break into someone else’s home, who lied to and verbally assaulted police officers and who insisted he could not be questioned unless police his brought parents to the police station (Mr. Jones is more than 30 years old).
+Cameron Jones is the individual in that report who was arrested for attempted burglary, who did not understand it was wrong to break into someone else’s home, who lied to and verbally assaulted police officers and who insisted he could not be questioned unless police brought his parents to the police station (Mr. Jones is more than 30 years old).
 Mr. Jones is the individual in that report who was stopped repeatedly, but not arrested, for a variety of traffic violations that placed his own safety at risk.
 He was the individual whose conduct outside the Bishop Hotel led to an employee calling police.
-He was the individual who crashed head first into the closed Fort Worden gate, lied about his identity and was obviously biking while intoxicated.
+He was the individual who crashed head first into the closed Fort Worden gate, lied about his identity and was obviously intoxicated while bicycling.

 We have just received records from Jefferson County about contacts between leaders of BLM Jeffco and law enforcement occurring outside Port Townsend.
 Our request to Clallam County is still pending.